 Because Messrs.
-Centrella, Janov and Kane are past age 55 and are eligible for retirement, the MIP performance shares and the RSUP units will vest when their employment with the Company (or, in the case of Mr. Kane, his employment with NPL) ends.
+Centrella, Moody and Janov are over age 55 and are eligible for retirement, the MIP performance shares and the RSUP units will vest when their employment with the Company ends.
+Because Mr. Shaw was past age 55 when he retired in March 2015, all of his MIP performance shares and RSUP units vested at that time.